ANI717/ANI717-Robotics/robot_ws/src/ros2_save_camera_image/README.md

 Default `twist topic`:`\cmd_vel`<br/>
 Default `data directory`:`..\images`<br/>

 Collected `linear.x` and `angular.z` data from geometry twist message are considered as `motor` and `servo` value.
 The images are saved with this values in name.
 Which means annotations are embeded in the image name.
-The images are saved in a subfolder with name containing year_month_date_hour_minute data.
+The images are saved in a subfolder with name containing year, month, date, hour and minute data.
 `images/year_month_day_hour_minute/0000001_servo_05_motor_05.jpg`:`images/2021_11_11_11_11/0000001_servo_05_motor_05.jpg`